Free Shipping on Orders of $50 or more.

 Author Biography

-Jared Bahir Browsh is a cultural historian whose research examines U.S. media industries, the history of mass communication, and representation in popular culture, focusing on animation, television, and sports.
-He is currently a Visiting Assistant Professor of Communication at Thomas Jefferson University.
-He lives in Longport, New Jersey.
+Jared Bahir Browsh is a cultural historian whose research examines U.S. cultural industries, the history of popular culture, and representation in the media, focusing on animation, television, and sports.
+He is currently the Director of the Critical Sports Studies Program and an Assistant Teaching Professor in the Department of Ethnic Studies at the University of Colorado, Boulder.
+He lives in Lafayette, Colorado.

 Number of Pages: 307